nvdnkpr/keyboot-ui/readme.markdown

 # keyboot-ui

-keyboot sign-in browser interface
+add keyboot sign-in to your website

-Use this package to sign in with [keyboot](https://keyboot.org) from your own web application.

 For extra security, consider serving your web application with [hyperboot](http://hyperboot.org).